Green New Deal: 2021 reintroduction

 On April 20, 2021, Rep. Ocasio-Cortez, Sen. Markey and fellow Democratic lawmakers reintroduced the Green New Deal Resolution at the National Mall.
 The resolution reaffirms the threat produced by climate change and the responsibility of the US to recommit to meeting the emission goals outlined by the Intergovernmental Panel on Climate Change.

 The Red Deal

-In April 2021, The Red Nation Indiginous advocacy group released the Red Deal.
+In April 2021, The Red Nation Indigenous advocacy group released the Red Deal.
 The Red Deal is a proposal designed to supplement the Green New Deal, and incorporates a range of anti-capitalism and Indigenous decolonisation proposals designed to halt climate change.